Double soft-thresholded model for multi-group scalar on vector-valued image regression: Introduction

 {In general, sparse estimation is an important statistical problem, and there are considerable numbers of competing methods.
 In a frequentist setting, different types of regularization or penalty functions are used for sparse estimation \citep{lasso,fused}.
 On the other hand, in a Bayesian framework, several types of sparsity-inducing priors have been introduced such as the traditional spike and slab prior \citep{spikeslab}, the horseshoe prior \citep{Carvalho}, normal-gamma prior \citep{Griffin}, double-Pareto prior \citep{Armagan} or Dirichlet-Laplace prior \citep{Bhattacharya}.
-However, these priors are not suitable for an imaging predictor and the regression effect is expected to be spatially smooth.
+However, these priors are not suitable for an imaging predictor when the regression effect is expected to be spatially smooth.

 \cite{Goldsmith} and \cite{Li} proposed priors that account for spatial dependence and sparsity for scalar on image regression models separately.
 To a related problem, \cite{Wang} proposed a penalty based on the total variation.
-Spatial dependence, however, is still not fully incorporated in this approach.
+Spatial dependence, however, is still not fully incorporated in their approach.
 Recently, \cite{roy2021spatial} developed a prior that is suitable to estimate piece-wise sparse signals.
 In \cite{kang2018scalar}, a soft-thresholded Gaussian process prior was proposed for a related problem.
 Soft-thresholding induced sparse estimation is widely popular in various application areas \citep{fan2001variable,han2006noise, rothman2009generalized,kusupati2020soft}.
-Thresholding based Bayesian modeling approaches are getting increasing popularity \citep{ni2019bayesian, cai2020bayesian, wu2022bayesian}.
+Thresholding-based Bayesian modeling approaches are gaining increasing popularity \citep{ni2019bayesian, cai2020bayesian, wu2022bayesian,chen2023bayesian}.
 Our modeling approach also relies on a novel soft-thresholding transformation.
-Furthermore, we extend the model for a multi-group setting to efficiently characterize the group structure of the data. \cite{kang2018scalar} further proposed to use low-rank approximations for handling large neuroimaging datasets and developed a Metropolis-Hastings-based Markov chain Monte Carlo (MCMC) sampling algorithm.
+Furthermore, we extend the model for a multi-group setting to efficiently characterize the group structure of the data.
+For handling large imaging data, we consider low-rank approximations \cite{higdon,nychka2015multiresolution} and further develop a Metropolis-Hastings-based Markov chain Monte Carlo (MCMC) sampling algorithm.
 We, too, consider using low-rank approximations for faster computation and in addition, implement a gradient-based Hamiltonian Monte Carlo (HMC) sampling algorithm \citep{neal2011mcmc} for efficient posterior computation.